drivardxrm/Dataverse-CustomApis/README.md

 Please submit any ideas :bulb: or questions :question: in the [discussions](https://github.com/drivardxrm/Dataverse-CustomApis/discussions) section.

-## Disclaimer
-> Custom API functionality is still considered as a Preview feature.
-While unlikely, some breaking changes might occur and will be fixed ASAP.

 Here is the link to the Dataverse Custom API's [official documentation](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/custom-api)

 ## Installation